-TA5.1-A 1: IF a voting system uses paper ballots, THEN the voting system MUST provide features that assist in the reading of such ballots by voters with poor reading vision.

-TA5.1-A 2: IF a voting system uses paper verification, THEN the voting system MUST provide features that assist in the reading of such records by voters with poor reading vision.

-TA5.1-A 3: IF a voting system uses paper ballots, THEN the voting machine MAY provide paper ballots in at least two font size ranges, 3.0mm to 4.0mm inclusive and 6.3 mm to 9.0 mm inclusive, to allow voters with poor reading vision to read these ballots.

-TA5.1-A 4: IF a voting system uses paper ballots, THEN the voting system MAY provide magnification of those records to allow voters with poor vision a means to read these ballots.

-TA5.1-A 5: This magnification MAY be done EITHER by 1) optical devices or 2) electronic devices.

-TA5.1-A 6: This magnification MUST be compatible with the paper records' configuration.

-TA5.1-A 7: The magnifier MUST provide legibility for the paper as actually presented on the system.

-TA5.1-A 8: The manufacturer MAY provide the magnifier itself as part of the system.

-TA5.1-A 9: The manufacturer MAY provide the make and model number of readily available magnifiers that are compatible with the system.

-TA5.1-A 10: The audio-tactile interface of the voting system MUST provide the same capabilities to vote as are provided by its visual interface.

-TA5.1-A 11: The audio-tactile interface of the voting system MUST provide the same capabilities to cast a ballot as are provided by its visual interface.

-TA5.1-A 12: IF a visual ballot supports voting a straight party ticket and then changing the choice in a single contest, THEN the voting system audio-tactile interface MUST support voting a straight party ticket and then changing the choice in a single contest.

-TA5.1-A 13: IF the voting system supports ballot activation the voting system MUST provide features that enable voters who are visually able and impaired to perform this activation.

-TA5.1-A 14: One such feature MAY be smart cards providing tactile cues so as to allow correct insertion.

-TA5.1-A 15: One such feature MAY be smart cards providing audio cues so as to allow correct insertion.

-TA5.1-A 16: The voting system MUST provide features that enable voters who are visually impaired to independently submit their ballot.
+- TA5.1-A 1: IF a voting system uses paper ballots, THEN the voting system MUST provide features that assist in the reading of such ballots. by voters with poor reading vision. - TA5.1-A 2: IF a voting system uses paper verification, THEN the voting system MUST provide features that assist in the reading of such records. by voters with poor reading vision. - TA5.1-A 3: IF a voting system uses paper ballots, THEN the voting machine MAY provide paper ballots in at least two font size ranges, 3.0mm to 4.0mm inclusive and 6.3 mm to 9.0 mm inclusive, to allow voters with poor reading vision to read these ballots. - TA5.1-A 4: IF a voting system uses paper ballots, THEN the voting system MUSTAY provide magnification of those records. to allow voters with poor vision a means to read these ballots. - TA5.1-A 5: This magnification MUSTAY be done using an electronic enhanced visual display.
+EITHER by 1) optical devices or 2) electronic devices. - TA5.1-A 6: This magnification MUST be compatible with the paper records' configuration. - TA5.1-A 7: The magnifier MUST provide legibility for the paper as actually presented on the system. - TA5.1 A 8: The manufacturer MAY provide the magnifier itself as part of the system. - TA5.1-A 89: The manufacturer MAY provide the make and model number of readily available magnifiers that are compatible with the system. - TA5.1-A 910: The audio-tactile interface of the voting system MUST provide the same capabilities to vote as are provided by its visual interface. - TA5.1-A 101: The audio-tactile interface of the voting system MUST provide the same capabilities to cast a ballot as are provided by its visual interface. - TA5.1-A 112: IF a visual ballot supports voting a straight party ticket and then changing the choice in a single contest, THEN the voting system audio-tactile interface MUST support voting a straight party ticket and then changing the choice in a single contest. - TA5.1-A 123: IF the voting system supports ballot activation the voting system MUST provide features that enable all voters who are visually able and impaired to perform this activation. - TA5.1-A 134: One such feature MAY be smart cards providing tactile cues, so as to allow correct insertion. - TA5.1-A 154: One such feature MAY be smart cards providing audio cues, so as to allow correct insertion. - TA5.1-A 16: The voting system MUST provide features that enable voters who are visually impaired to independently submit their ballot.

-TA5.1-A 17: The voting system MUST provide features that enable voters who are visually impaired to independently cast their ballot.
+TA5.1-A 157: The voting system MUST provide features that enable all voters who are visually impaired to independently cast their ballot.

-TA5.1-A 18: The voting system MUST provide features that enable voters who are visually impaired to independently verify their vote.
+TA5.1-A 168: The voting system MUST provide features that enable all voters who are visually impaired to independently verify their vote.

-TA5.1-A 19: The voting system MUST provide features that enable voters who lack fine motor control or the use of their hands to submit their ballots independently without manually handling the ballot.
+TA5.1-A 179: The voting system MUST provide features that enable all voters who lack fine motor control or the use of their hands to submit their ballots independently without manually handling the ballot or having another individual submit their ballot.

-TA5.1-A 20: The voting system MUST provide features that enable voters who lack fine motor control or the use of their hands to submit their ballots privately without manually handling the ballot.
+TA5.1-A 1820: The voting system MUST provide features that enable all voters who lack fine motor control or the use of their hands to submit their ballots privately without manually handling the ballot.

-TA5.1-A 21: IF the voting system supports ballot activation the voting system MUST provide features that enable voters who are able bodied as well as with limited dexterity to perform this activation.
+TA5.1 A 21: IF the voting system supports ballot activation the voting system MUST provide features that enable voters who are able bodied as well as with limited dexterity to perform this activation.